 The tips in this article, by the way, are all about mending iPhone displays that are visibly broken.
 If your iPhone's screen just isn't working or responding to your touch, try How to fix a frozen iPhone screen.
-If the glass back of your iPhone 8 has broken, on the other hand, our advice will be broadly similar but it will be more expensive than getting the screen fixed, with an excess fee of £79/$99 even if you've got AppleCare+.

 Get Apple to repair the screen

 Apple will come to the rescue and repair your cracked screen, but it won't do this for free, even if you're still in the warranty period, as accidental damage isn't covered by the standard warranty.